Renia-K/Gustave-Courbet_Web-Scraping/README.md

 For further details, refer to The Met's full Terms and Conditions [https://www.metmuseum.org/policies/terms-and-conditions].

 ## Code and Processing
-The Jupyter Notebook TheMetMuseum_GustaveCourbet.ipynb includes all steps used to create the dataset:
+The Jupyter Notebook TheMetMuseum_GustaveCourbet_Final_fixed.ipynb includes all steps used to create the dataset:

 `Web Scraping`: Extracted painting titles, artist name, and image URLs from the Met's online collection.
 `Output`: Saved the final dataset as a CSV file.